kage-genotyper/gpu-kage-manuscript/manuscript.md

 ## Abstract
-As sequencing costs have drastically been reduced in recent years, efficient methods for variant discovery and genotyping  has become increasingly important.
+As sequencing costs have steadily decreased in recent years, having efficient methods for variant discovery and genotyping has become increasingly important.
 Recent methods have shown that genotyping can be done efficiently and accurately using *alignment-free* methods that are based on analysing kmers from sequenced reads.
 In recent work, we have presented the KAGE genotyper, which uses an efficient pangenome representation of known individuals in a population to further increase accuracy and efficiency.

 We here present *GKAGE*, a new and improved version of KAGE that utilises the *Graphical Processing Unit* (GPU) to further increase the efficiency by counting and analysing large amounts of kmers in parallel.
 We show that GKAGE is able to genotype an individual up to a magnitude faster than KAGE while producing the same output, which makes it by far the fastest genotyper available today.
 GKAGE can run on consumer-grade GPUs, and enables genotyping of a human sample in only a matter of minutes without the need for expensive high-performance computers.
 GKAGE is open source and available at <https://github.com/ivargr/kage>.